1. Does MedCost sell individual insurance?

 Personal Care Management (PCM) is a unique nurse health coaching program designed to help individuals who show early symptoms of or are at risk for developing a serious health issue.
 You were contacted because you have been identified as someone who may benefit from participating in the program.
 PCM is available through your health plan at no cost to you and can help you improve your overall health and wellbeing.
 If you’d like to know more about PCM, please call the number listed on the letter or e-mail you received, or click here to view a short video showing real-life participants talking about their experience with the program.
 You also can call our Customer Service Contact Center at 1-800-795-1023 for more information.

-Case Management offers guidance from a registered nurse with specialized training whenever a member experiences certain cancers, strokes, or serious injuries or illnesses.
+Complex Case Management offers guidance from a registered nurse with specialized training whenever a member experiences certain cancers, strokes, or serious injuries or illnesses.
 You were contacted because you have been identified as someone who has experienced a life-altering medical event and may benefit from participating in the program.
-Case Management is available through your health plan at no cost to you and can help you make the most efficient use of health care resources over the course of long-term treatment.
-Our Case Managers work with you and/or your caregiver, your physician(s), and your health benefits administrator to coordinate medical care, assist in finding and obtaining community services, and provide education to promote quality of life outcomes.
-If you’d like to know more about Case Management, please call the number listed on the letter or e-mail you received, or call our Customer Service Contact Center at 1-800-824-7406.
+Complex Case Management is available through your health plan at no cost to you and can help you make the most efficient use of health care resources over the course of long-term treatment.
+Our board-certified Case Managers work with you and/or your caregiver, your physician(s), and your health benefits administrator to coordinate medical care, assist in finding and obtaining community services, and provide education to promote quality of life outcomes.
+If you’d like to know more about Complex Case Management, please call the number listed on the letter or e-mail you received, or call our Customer Service Contact Center at 1-800-824-7406.

 7. How can I find out more about the SmartStarts Maternity Management program?